Protect your Android against cyberattacks with Avast One

 Each of the above techniques has blindspots, though, which is why they’re often used in concert.

 Since attacks can come through so many different hidden avenues, a broad defense might be the only thing keeping an attack from targeting and getting to you.
-Avast Free Antivirus monitors your device in real time to detect any signs of an attack, instantly blocking hackers from installing malware on your computer or phone.
+Avast One is built on top of powerful threat-detection technology that monitors your device in real time to detect any signs of an attack.
+It’ll keep your system safe and instantly block hackers from installing malware on your computer or phone.

 Zero-day attacks were the most common type of malware in 2019, and trends indicate that their prevalence will only grow.